UBC-CIC/InvasivePlants/docs/DeploymentGuide.md

 ### Extra: Finding important values
 After deployment is completed, look for the following in the terminal:
-- `Hosted Website URL` - this is the hosted admin page URL which can be acces through a browser
+- `Hosted Website URL` - this is the hosted admin page URL which can be accessed through a browser

 ![API Gateway Screen](./images/depGuide/api_gateway.png)

 To get api base url:
 1. Go to API Gateway in the AWS Console and click on the project api
 2. Go to `Stages` and look for `Invoke URL`

-To get api key:
-1. Go to `API Keys`
-2. Look for key with the name `InvasivePlantsCustomizedAPIKey` or something similiar

 ### Extra: Taking down the deployed stacks